-- What does it mean to be a “developing” program?
-Can you still accept student applications?
+- What does it mean to be a Provisionally Accredited program?

-- What is the interview period for MSM-PA program and how many applicants will be chosen?Chosen applicants will be invited to interview during November 2018, December 2018 and January 2019.
-We anticipate interviewing 100 applicants and will seat a class of 20 students.
+- What is the interview period for MSM-PA program and how many applicants will be chosen?Chosen applicants will be invited to interview during September - December.
+We anticipate interviewing 160 applicants and will seat a class of 40 students.

 - Does MSM-PA have a supplemental application?No, MSM-PA does not have a supplemental application this cycle.